 Here are 6 things you may not know about building a coastal home:

-Corrosion protection: Varying degrees of corrosion protection are required for homes built within 10km of ‘breaking surf’ or up to 1km of non-surf coastline, such as the river.
+Corrosion protection: Varying degrees of corrosion protection is required for homes built within 10km of ‘breaking surf’ or up to 1km of non-surf coastline, such as the river.

 Wind loadings: The type of window frames used and the thickness of the glazing will be determined by the relevant wind loadings for your location.